rubenschagas/rubenschagas/README.md

 I possess a keen sense of curiosity, demonstrating a consistent drive for learning and a commitment to discovering the best and most efficient approaches to completing tasks.
 My ability to manage high-pressure situations and meet deadlines is well-practiced, and my proficiency in time management has consistently proven effective.
 I excel as a team player, contributing positively to collaborative environments.

 That being said, I'm eager to contribute to projects, repositories, and community work.
-For a comprehensive overview of my skills, experience, and background, please refer to my [portifolio](https://raw.githack.com/rubenschagas/rubenschagas/main/cv/index.html).</p>
+For a comprehensive overview of my skills, experience, and background, please refer to my other [portifolio](https://raw.githack.com/rubenschagas/rubenschagas/main/cv/index.html).</p>

 - 🌱 I’m currently learning **Hard Skills: Azure Devops, Git OneFlow and Gimp; and some Soft Skills too.** :)